funstory-ai/aifw/README.md

 ### Set api_key_file for Docker

-You can provide the API key file to the container via an environment variable and a bind mount.
+You can provide the LLM API key file to the container via an environment variable and a bind mount.
 Two options:

 - Put your key file inside your host work dir (`~/.aifw`) and mount the directory:
 ```bash